faisal2754/Web-Data-Labelling/Meetings/Meetings_Sprint_4.md

 For Sprint 4:

-- Implement job filtering on Available Jobs page (being able to sort through jobs according to different criteria)
+- Implement not being able to accept your own job
+- Carousel showing top jobs should be based on something specific
+- Notifying the labeler if a job is deleted
-- Get labeling functionality working and capturing responses.
+- Get labeling functionality working and capturing responses
+- Person posting job should define how many labelers can split the job/credits and calculate accordingly
 - Labeling should occur on the site; keep track of current images that have been labeled.
-- Begin labeling on Accepted Jobs page, be directed to new page where we have images side to side with available labels and then save responses.
+- Begin labeling on Accepted Jobs page, be directed to new page where we have images side to side with available labels and then save responses
-- Job owners should specify how many labellers can split the job/credits and how many credits they will be allocating to the job.
-- Some type of completion feature (either reached max. no. of labelers or job is completed) - Users should also be able to continue labelling from the state that they left off
+- Some type of completion feature (either reached max. no. of labelers or job is completed - some type of timeline?)

 **Team met after meeting to prioritise backlog for Sprint 4